No Result

 Sometimes Adult Children's Friends Are More Important to Them Than Their Parents Are

-I know how hard it is to want to be in touch and learn things about our adult children’s lives.
+I know how hard it is to want to be in touch and know things about our adult children’s lives.
 It can make us feel left out, dismissed, and unwanted.
 But in most cases, adult children do want their parents to stay in their lives, although some may not.
 Most have no desire to hurt their parents.

 The Precious Friend-Zone